netbox-community/netbox-operator/docs/examples/example1-getting-started/README-ex1.md

 This example uses [kro] to map the claimed prefix to a MetalLB IPAddressPool.
 The required resource graph definitions and kro were installed with the set-up script.

-1. create the namespace where podinfo should be deployed `kubectl create  --context kind-zurich ns test`
+1. Apply the manifests to create a deployment with a service and a metallb-ip-address-pool-netbox to create a metalLB IPAddressPool from the prefix claimed from NetBox `kubectl apply --context kind-zurich -f docs/examples/example1-getting-started/ip-address-pool.yaml`
-2. Install podinfo with with the kustomization and apply the instance of the resource graph definition to claim a prefix and create the MetalLB IPAddressPool `kubectl apply --context kind-zurich -k docs/examples/example1-getting-started -n test`
+2. Apply the manifests to createa deployment with a service that gets a ip assigned from the metalLB pool created in the prevoius step. `kubectl apply --context kind-zurich -k docs/examples/example1-getting-started/sample-deployment.yaml`
 3. check if the frontend service got an external ip address assigned `kubectl get --context kind-zurich svc podinfo -n test`